Unless you've been living under a rock, you've either heard or experienced firsthand how well Apple's search ads campaigns have been performing.

 It's possible you may be using a keyword that has a low number of searches per month, which is a reason you're not able to scale for traffic.
 Many times, the higher the ROI of a keyword, the lower the number impressions available (the concept of head terms vs long-tail terms), so you may need to go back to the drawing board and find keywords that you draw value from, yet which have a decent search popularity score.

-#6 Your keyword is not found in your app's metadata
+#6 Ensure your keywords are found in your app's metadata

 Apple's relevance score, which determines whether your ad is eligible to participate in a search auction, analyzes your app's metadata (i.e. title, keywords, etc.) to determine whether your app is relevant enough to show an ad for the keyword you're bidding on.
 It's in Apple's best interests to show relevant apps for keyword searches, hence it has a system to ensure users aren't getting poor results when they do a search in the app store.